JavaScript Roadmap — Day 6: Type Conversion and Coercion

 Pro Tip #1 — Always validate before converting

 When converting user input to a number always check if the result is NaN using isNaN() or Number.isNaN() afterward.
-User input like "abc" or an empty field will produce NaN silently and then every calculation involving it will also be NaN.
-Always validate first.
+User input like "abc" will produce NaN silently and every calculation involving it will also be NaN.

 Pro Tip #2 — parseInt needs a radix argument

-Always pass the base as a second argument to parseInt.
-Write parseInt("10", 10) not just parseInt("10").
-Without the radix, older browsers could interpret strings starting with "0" as octal (base 8).
-It is a small habit that prevents a real bug.
+Always write parseInt("10", 10) not just parseInt("10").
+Without the radix older browsers could interpret strings starting with "0" as octal (base 8).
+Small habit, real bug prevention.

 Pro Tip #3 — Empty array [] is truthy but == false